sig-rpc/sig-rpc.github.io/_optimisations/r/dont-grow-dataframes.md

 R data-frames are column major, and many operations force the columns to be re-allocated.
 In particular, if you add a row each column of the data-table will be re-allocated.

 `data.table` is almost always equal if not faster in performance to the core `data.frame`, so there's little reason not to use it.

-*If you know more about why the performance of `data.frame` suffers so badly, please contribute.
-In testing pre-allocating a `data.frame` came out slower than growing, why?*